Start the build process with the following command:

 /connect to the documentation project server:

-You can test the build output with the simplified hosting example using Docker, which you can find in the documentation project.
-After successfully finishing the build process and having the build artifacts in their default location, run the following command inside the dspublisher/deployment-example-docker directory:
+You can test the build output with the simplified hosting example using Docker.
+It’s located in the documentation project.
+After successfully finishing the build process and putting the build artifacts in their default location, run the following command inside the